DillonSW/Capstone_Team_5/Documentation/Signoffs/Safety_System.md

 1926.403(b)(2): Listed, labeled, or certified equipment shall be installed and used in accordance with instructions included in the listing, labeling, or certification.

+To meet OSHA's requriments there will need to be several markings and documentation included with the final design.
+There will be a clear marking of the creators (Team 5), the nameplate rating of the voltage and wattage, and safety warnings.
+There will also be an manual included with the device.
+The manual will contain detailed schematics of the wiring, troubleshooting assitance, and functionality guides for new operators.

+Instead of purchasing specilized markings and stickers, there will be "Sticker Paper".
+This will allow the team to create custom markings without the restictions of third-party sources.

 ## Component Mounting and Placement
 1926.403(d)(1): Electric equipment shall be firmly secured to the surface on which it is mounted.

+Wire duct

 # BOM